Grislow/KnowledgeBase/resources/glossary.md

 __OAuth__\
 An authorization protocol that relies on HTTPS for security and is implemented by Google, Facebook, Twitter and more giants of the IT world.
 * after authentication an OAuth Token is generated for authorization purposes
-* The OAuth token is stored on the client side for a set amount of time(not indefinetly or until manual deletion)
+* The OAuth token is stored on the client side for a set amount of time(not indefinitely or until manual deletion)
 * OAuth in effect delegates authorization to a 3rd party(like Google)
 * OAuth is not an authentication method - it deals with permissions and rights of a verified user, not verification itself.
 * OAuth 1.0 is not compatible with OAuth 2.0.
 Use 2.0 whenever possible - its easier to configure